Lodge Mother Kilwinning: History

 As early as the reign of James VII, the lodge at Kilwinning was granting warrants for the formation of lodges elsewhere in Scotland, starting with Canongate Kilwinning, which in 1677 became the first known example in the world of a lodge granted a charter by an existing lodge.
 In 1736, the Grand Lodge of Scotland was organised and the Kilwinning lodge was one of its constituent lodges.
 That same year, it petitioned to be recognized as the oldest lodge in Scotland.
 However, as has happened so many times over Freemasonry's long history, the lodge's original records had been lost and the claim could not be proven.
-The petition was therefore rejected, wherefore Kilwinning seceded and again acted as a grand lodge, organising lodges in Scotland and on the continent, as well as in Virginia and Ireland.
-In 1807 Kilwinning "came once more into the bosom of the Grand Lodge, bringing with her all of her daughter Lodges."
+The petition was therefore rightly rejected, wherefore Kilwinning seceded and again acted as a grand lodge, organising lodges in Scotland and on the continent, as well as in Virginia and Ireland.
+Despite being unable to provide any new evidence to support their earlier claim, in 1807 Kilwinning "came once more into the bosom of the Grand Lodge, bringing with her all of her daughter Lodges."